The Ecological Footprint calculates and visualizes the consumption of ecological resources of a person, a company or a country in "global hectares".

-The Ecological Footprint is a sustainability indicator and describes the area of the earth that we humans need to support our lifestyle.
+The Ecological Footprint is an indicator and describes the area of the earth that we humans need to support our lifestyle.

 For instance, we need land and natural resources on earth for the production of food or clothing, as well as for the disposal of waste.

 The concept of the ecological footprint was developed in 1990, the method is represented today by the Global Footprint Network.

 Distinction to CO2 Footprint and Life Cycle Assessment

 While the Product Carbon Footprint (PCF) shows the impact on the environment caused by the life cycle of a product in carbon dioxide (CO2), the Ecological Footprint does so in a calculated area (gha).